arpitsaxena1997/Udacity-Data_Scientist_NanoDegree/Project-1_BlogPost/README.md

 - Matplotlib
 - Seaborn

 You will need to download Stackoverflow’s 2021, 2022, 2023 Annual Developer Survey and put it in specific folders.
 You can find the link to download data [here](https://insights.stackoverflow.com/survey).
+Used "survey_results_public.csv" from all the above-mentioned years.

 ## Project Motivation <a name="motivation"></a>